WHAT ARE OPIOIDS?

-Opioids are highly addictive narcotic substances commonly prescribed to treat pain.
+Opioids are highly addictive narcotic substances

 Codeine